Blog Image

 Majority Report: do pass

-Background: What the Big Beautiful Bill does is implement new policies to change the federal budget by changing the budgets on things such as social programs, border security and enforcement, remittance taxes, and increasing the debt ceiling, and also changing things like taxes.
+Background: What the Big Beautiful Bill does is implement new policies to adjust the federal budget by altering funding for social programs, border security and enforcement, remittance taxes, and increasing the debt ceiling, alongside substantial tax reforms (Congress.gov, 2025).

-The Big Beautiful Bill makes big changes to medicaid by restructuring it through tighter eligibility requirements and cutting funds in it by 12% over time, making it more expensive and making it have harder eligibility requirements, reduces exemptions to certain people and expands work requirements for those aged 18-64, and also making heavier requirements for TANF for parents receiving assistance and places limits on some types of cash benefits, reduces funding for rental assistance and creates more verification of income to check if they’re eligible for rent assistance.
-Overall, supporters of the bill say it reduces federal spending and encourages people to work, while it is also backed by critics, who say it causes millions of Americans to lose coverage and food assistance.
+The Big Beautiful Bill makes major shifts to Medicaid by restructuring the program through tighter eligibility standards and cutting its funds by 12% over time.
+It establishes stricter work requirements for individuals aged 18–64, institutes heavier requirements for Temporary Assistance for Needy Families (TANF) parents receiving assistance, and places limits on some types of cash benefits.
+Furthermore, it reduces funding for rental assistance and creates more rigorous income verification procedures to check tenant eligibility.
+Overall, supporters of the bill argue it reduces federal spending and encourages work, while critics argue it could cause millions of Americans to lose healthcare coverage and food assistance.

-The remittance tax in the Big Beautiful Bill creates a new 1% fee on many types of money transfers sent from the U.S. to other countries.
-It was designed to raise federal revenue to offset the bill’s tax cuts and encourage the use of regulated banking channels.
-Supporters say it will fund government programs and reduce untracked transfers, while critics argue it harms immigrant families and pushes money into less safe, unregulated methods.
+The remittance tax provision in the Big Beautiful Bill creates a new 1% fee on many types of money transfers sent from the U.S. to other nations.
+It is designed to raise federal revenue to offset the bill’s tax cuts and encourage the use of regulated banking channels.
+Supporters state it will fund government programs and reduce untracked international transfers, while critics argue it harms immigrant families and pushes capital into less safe, unregulated transfer channels.

-The Big Beautiful Bill raises the debt ceiling by about $5 trillion so the government can borrow enough money to pay for existing obligations and for the bill’s major tax cuts and border-security expansions.
+The Big Beautiful Bill raises the debt ceiling by about $5 trillion so the government can borrow enough money to meet existing obligations, as well as pay for the bill’s major tax cuts and border-security expansions.
 Supporters say raising the debt ceiling prevents default and keeps the government stable, while critics argue it adds trillions to the national debt and increases long-term deficits.

-To change taxes is cutting taxes on workers, families, and seniors which will reduce the cost of living for the American people, It also makes tips tax free which allows people to keep more money to spend as well as social security benefits, it increases the child tax credit, raises the SALT deduction cap, introduces a small tax on certain international affairs, and in general over time lowers taxes.
+To alter the tax code, the bill cuts taxes on workers, families, and seniors, which is intended to reduce the cost of living for the American people.
+It makes tips and social security benefits tax-free, allows individuals to keep more of their earnings, increases the child tax credit, raises the State and Local Tax (SALT) deduction cap, and introduces a small tax on certain international affairs, lowering overall taxes over time.

-And along the lower taxes comes the decrease of funding for social programs such as Medicaid or creating more eligibility requirements for these programs to apply to you, having to pay for fewer peopl,e but these cuts are still too small compared to tax cuts and border protection spending, making little impact on reducing the federal budget
+Alongside lower taxes comes the decrease of funding for social programs such as Medicaid, alongside stricter eligibility requirements that reduce the number of people served.
+However, these spending cuts are still too small compared to the magnitude of the tax cuts and border protection spending, making very little impact on lowering the federal budget.

-And even with this lower income from taxes and having to pay for fewer social programs, they will still have to pay a hefty 150$-170$ billion for border security, such as wall construction and building new detention centers, etc. It will take a lot of the money that the government can use for other things.
-Ultimately, these attempts at reducing the federal budget will not work and end up adding around 2.8$-3$ billion to the national debt.
+Even with lower revenue from taxes and reduced spending on social programs, the government will still have to pay a hefty $150–$170 billion for border security, including wall construction and building new detention centers.
+This takes a lot of capital that the government could otherwise use for alternate priorities.
+Ultimately, these attempts at balancing the federal budget are projected to add around $2.8–$3 trillion to the national debt (Congress.gov, 2025).

-Some things to make the bill better and actually do what it's intended to do is making tax cuts more balanced no matter what social/income class, adding stronger protections against for people in danger of losing healthcare, making border spending more transparent, reduce through better funding sources, strengthening immigration-court capacity, and creating oversight systems to ensure the bill works as intended.
+Some proposed improvements to ensure the bill fulfills its intended purposes include making tax cuts more balanced across all income classes, adding stronger protections for vulnerable individuals at risk of losing healthcare, making border spending more transparent, diversifying funding sources, strengthening immigration-court capacity, and creating stricter oversight systems to ensure the bill works as intended.

-Summary of Bill: Early into President Trump's 2nd term, lots of economic/tax policies had to be renewed or changed.
-To fix this, the Big Beautiful Bill was created to change or create new economic acts for his second term, with some problems before the Big Beautiful Bill, including rising costs of living, growing federal deficit, Immigration problems, etc.
+Summary of Bill: Early into President Trump's second term, many economic and tax policies had to be renewed or changed.
+To address this, the Big Beautiful Bill was created to reshape the economic landscape of his second term, addressing prior problems including rising costs of living, a growing federal deficit, and immigration challenges.